tomtom-international/kotlin-tools/README.md

 eventPlaySong(songName = "Breakfast in America", traceDiagnosticContext = {"songName": "Bohemian Rhapsody"})
 ```

-Now it becomes trivial to see that "Bohemian Rhapsody" was skipped to arrive at "Breakfast in America".
+Now it becomes trivial to see that "Bohemian Rhapsody" was skipped, and that "Breakfast in America" was played
+before that.

 ### Advanced examples